-When you need to know if your PC can run certain software or if a new component will be compatible with your system, simply check your computer specifications.
+When you need to know if your PC can run certain software or if a new component will be compatible with your system, check your computer specifications.

 You can find data about your CPU, RAM, operating system version or type, or even the system or device IDs.

-For instance, in order to know for sure if your PC can run a software solution, check its system requirements and confront them with your configuration.
+For instance, to know for sure if your PC can run a software solution, check its system requirements and confront them with your configuration.

 What are the main computer specs that I can find?

 Whether you want to know the system tech specs to check the software or hardware compatibility, or you’re just curious, we listed a few criteria about the system’s components in the order of their importance.

-➡ CPU – When it comes to the processor, you need data like the maker and model, the operating frequency, number of cores, and logical processors.
+➡ CPU – When it comes to the processor, you need data like the maker and model, the operating frequency, the number of cores, and logical processors.

 ➡ RAM – You can find the actual amount but in the System Information app you will also see data about the available memory and the virtual memory.

 ➡ Disks – The size of the disk may be easy to find even from the drive properties but when it comes to the number, type of the partitions, and the space allocated to them, you will have to consult a system information tool.

-➡ Display – You can always check the resolution and frequency of the display from the display settings but you might also want to get info about the adapter and its amount of memory, or even the driver and its version, the I/O Port address or its IRQ channel.
+➡ Display – You can always check the monitor details, resolution, and frequency of the display from the display settings but you might also want to get info about the adapter and its amount of memory, or even the driver and its version, the I/O Port address or its IRQ channel.

-These are only a fraction of the information you may need in order to verify compatibility or get some data in order to help you troubleshoot a component.
+These are only a fraction of the information you may need to verify compatibility or get some data in order to help you troubleshoot a component.
 Here’s how you can get relevant data on all specs right away:

 How can I find my computer specifications on Windows 11?